Ankur Arora Murder Case

-The movie released on 14 June 2013 and made a profit of 2.5 Crores approximately.
-It was declared semi hit.

 Plot

 Dr. Romesh Sharma is a young medical intern who dares to dream.
-He is in awe of Dr. Viren.
-Asthana, the Chief Surgeon of the Shekhawat General Hospital.
+He is in awe of Dr. Viren Asthana, the Chief Surgeon of the Shekhawat General Hospital.
 All he wants is to be like him.
 He lives with Dr. Riya Srivastava, his co-intern and the love of his life.

-However, when an eight-year-old boy, Ankur Arora (Vishesh Tiwari) dies due to Dr. Asthana's medical negligence, Romesh realises that a good surgeon is not necessarily a good person.
+However, when an eight-year-old boy, Ankur Arora (Vishesh Tiwari), dies due to Dr. Asthana's medical negligence, Romesh realises that a good surgeon is not necessarily a good person.

-Together with Ankur's mother Nandita Arora, Nandita's friend Ajay Shetty, their lawyer Kajori Sen, Dr. Romesh sets out on a turbulent journey to fight for what is right.
-A fight for justice against his mentor, the hospital and the love of his life who is initially against him for the fear of ruining her career and future.
-It is revealed that Kajori is in a relationship with her opposing lawyer who tells her to keep the case hanging and only blame the hospital overall, not Dr Asthana specifically.
+Together with Ankur's mother, Nandita Arora, Nandita's friend, Ajay Shetty, their lawyer, Kajori Sen, and Dr. Romesh, they set out on a turbulent journey to fight for what is right.
+A fight for justice against his mentor, the hospital, and the love of his life, who is initially against him for the fear of ruining her career and future.
+It is revealed that Kajori is in a relationship with her opposing lawyer, who tells her to keep the case hanging and only blame the hospital overall, not Dr. Asthana specifically.
 She does the same in the court but soon finds that she is pregnant with his child.
 As she informs him, he orders her to abort the baby.
-Romesh spots them together and with Nandita he goes to her house, only to find her lying ill due the abortion pill.
-They take her to the hospital and she promises them that she will fight for Ankur.
-Turns out, that all the necessary evidence against Dr. Viren Asthana is destroyed or literally snatched.
+Romesh spots them together, and with Nandita, he goes to her house, only to find her lying ill due to the abortion pill.
+They take her to the hospital, and she promises them that she will fight for Ankur.
+It turns out that all the necessary evidence against Dr. Viren Asthana is destroyed or literally snatched.
 Dr. Riya, who witnesses the operation, and Rosina D'Costa (Khushboo Kamal), a ward nurse in the hospital who had informed Dr. Asthana about Ankur eating some biscuits before the operation, also lie in court.
-The next day Riya goes to Dr Viren Asthana to sign for leave, she tells him that she lied, cheated with the credibility of her profession and her self respect is questioning her.
-A heated argument between her and Dr Asthana follows in which Dr asthana labels himself to be the god who should be forgiven for the mistake he has done.
-It is revealed in the hospital the next day that Riya had actually Shot the confession outburst by Dr. Viren Asthana on her mobile and presented it to the court.
-The case ends upon their favour and Dr Viren Asthana gets arrested.
-In the last scene, Romesh and Riya reunite and Nandita is shown remembering her memories with Ankur.
+The next day Riya goes to Dr. Viren Asthana to sign for leave.
+She tells him that she lied and cheated with the credibility of her profession, and her self-respect is questioning her.
+A heated argument between her and Dr. Asthana follows in which Dr. Asthana labels himself as the god who should be forgiven for the mistake he has done.
+It is revealed in the hospital the next day that Riya had actually shot the confession outburst by Dr. Viren Asthana on her mobile and presented it to the court.
+The case ends in their favour, and Dr. Viren Asthana gets arrested.
+In the last scene, Romesh and Riya reunite, and Nandita is shown remembering her memories with Ankur.